koki-develop/askai/README.md

 ### Pass a question from stdin

-Questions can also be passed from stdin.
+You can also pass questions from stdin.

 ```sh
 # pipe